Mutual Funds, Past Performance

 A person who establishes an account for a student to save money for qualified higher education expenses or tuition for elementary or secondary public, private, or religious schools; also called the account holder or the saver.

 Some mutual funds that charge front-end sales loads will charge lower sales loads for larger investments.
-For example, a fund might charge a 5% front-end sales load for investments up to $25,000, but reduce that to a 4% load for investments between $25,000 and $50,000 and 3% for investments exceeding $50,000.
-The investment levels required to obtain a reduced sales load are commonly referred to as "breakpoints."
+For example, a fund might charge a 5.75% front-end sales load for investments up to $50,000, but reduce that charge to a 4.50% load for investments between $50,000 and $99,999, and further reduce or eliminate the load for larger investments.
+The investment levels required to obtain a reduced sales load are commonly referred to as breakpoints.

 Mutual Fund Classes

 Some mutual funds offer investors different types of shares, known as "classes."
-Each class invests in the same portfolio of securities and has the same investment objectives and policies.
-But each class has different shareholder services and/or distribution arrangements with different fees and expenses.
-Because of the different fees and expenses, each class will likely have different performance results.
+Different types of shares issued by a single fund are sometimes referred to as Class A shares, Class B shares, and so on.
+All classes of a fund hold identical investments and have the same investment objectives and policies.
+But each class has different fees and expenses, and therefore, each class will have different performance results.